ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 as discussed in Section 10 of {{I-D.ietf-rats-architecture}}.

-Each freshness mechanism is identified with an integer value, which corresponds to an IANA registered freshness mechanism (see {{freshness-mechanism-registry}}.
+Each freshness mechanism is identified with an integer value, which corresponds to an IANA registered freshness mechanism (see the IANA Considerations section of
+{{I-D.ietf-rats-reference-interaction-models}}).
-This document defines the following freshness mechanisms:
+This document uses the following freshness mechanisms:

 | Value | Freshness mechanism                            |
 |     1 | Nonce                                          |